numbbo/coco-doc/docs/bbob-largescale/functions/source/index.rst

 Overview of the Proposed ``bbob-largescale`` Test Suite
 =======================================================
-The ``bbob-largescale`` test suite provides 24 functions in six dimensions (20, 40, 80, 160, 320, and 640) within
+The ``bbob-largescale`` test suite provides 24 functions in six dimensions (20, 40, 80, 160, 320 and 640) within
 the COCO framework.
-It is derived from the existing single-objective, unconstrained ``bbob`` test suite with slight modifications in order to be able to benchmark algorithms efficiently also in higher dimension.
+It is derived from the existing single-objective, unconstrained ``bbob`` test suite with modifications that allow the user to benchmark algorithms on high dimensional problems efficiently.
 We will explain in this section how the ``bbob-largescale`` test suite is built.

 The single-objective ``bbob`` functions